kevin-f-ortega/redo/README.md

 * Added cycle detection, so that `redo` prints an error message and halts instead of hanging when it encounters a cyclic build dependence.

+* Added a command `redo-remove` for removing dependency information about a file.
+This is useful, for example, if a file gets marked as generated but you later decide you want to maintain it by hand.

 * Fixed bugs that caused
 [spurious warnings about updated files](https://github.com/bocchino/redo/commit/5c2c7fb8b81207e06e03ea3dfb83237bbd7f4352) on some systems.